Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_tingwei.md

 #### Cassie
 - **What I Liked:** This is a very cool project!
 Understanding and modifying a spell checker is no easy feat!
-I can't wait to see what you come up with!
-Also, your
-project reports are very clear, and your ELI code has great dataframe manipulation.
+It's cool to see the limitations of Peter Norvig's spellchecker.
+Also, your project reports are very clear, and your ELI code has great dataframe manipulation.
+You give good reasons for why you restrict your analysis in the way you do (like restrictions on token counts and zooming into certain L1's).
 - **What Can Be Improved:** I think your jupyter notebooks could use a little more annotation, to help readers follow what you're doing with your data.
-Also, double-check your links in your project reports!
-Some of them don't work.
+(Though your annotations in your progress report 3 show a lot of improvement here!)
-- **What I Learned:** Pie charts!
+- **What I Learned:** Pie charts (and other visualizations)!
 I've been struggling with how to display my data, and after seeing your code, pie charts look like a good idea!